-We work to ensure that our suppliers uphold high standards for responsible business practices and how they treat the people who work for them.
+We strive to ensure that our suppliers uphold high standards for responsible business practices and ethical treatment of employees.

 We advance our responsible sourcing commitments through: